-- Add cannellini beans.
+- Now add thawed broccoli florets.
+Cook 4 minutes, tossing regularly.
+Add cannellini beans.
 And season with salt and pepper.
 Cook another 3 minutes or so, tossing regularly.

-- Add the cooked pasta and about 1/3 cup of the reserved cooking water into the pot.
+- Add the cooked pasta and about ⅓ cup of the reserved cooking water into the pot.
 Add fresh parsley, za'atar spice, and Parmesan cheese.
 Toss to combine.
 If you need to, add a little bit more of the pasta cooking water to help combine everything.
 Taste and adjust seasoning.
 Cook until everything is very well warmed through.